SAHU-01/Millet/README.md

 # Millet.github.io

-This website is a static webpage made with html,css and javascript for promoting millets !
+This website is a static webpage made with HTML,CSS and javascript for promoting millets !